 Graduate schools often require students to take admission tests.
 The GRE (Graduate Record Exam) is the most commonly required test.
 The MAT (Miller Analogies Test) is another.
 Preparing for these tests can be time consuming—and expensive.
 Fortunately, most accredited online master’s programs do not require the GRE.
 That’s right—online master’s programs no GRE required!

-In fact, a 2010 national study by Get Educated revealed that among 1,300+ accredited online master's degree programs, the majority—932 programs—require no GRE exam.
+In fact, a 2010 national study by Get Educated revealed that among 1,300+ accredited, the majority—over 1,000 programs—require no GRE exam.